The East Area Natural Gas Liquids Two (NGL II) project is located on Bonny Island, about 28km offshore Nigeria.

 Following the opening of the South Atlantic, vast quantities of clastic sediments were poured into the delta, giving rise to three main rock units, which were deposited as prograded wedges.
 The middle unit, the Agbada formation, is the delta’s main reservoir unit and consists of shallower water marine sands and lagoonal sands and shales.

-The main components of the project include an offshore NGL extraction platform, called GX, more than 200km of new natural gas and NGL pipelines of various diameters, and expansion of the existing onshore Bonny River Terminal.
+The main components of the project include an offshore NGL extraction platform, called GX, more than 200km of new natural gas and NGL pipelines of various diameters, as well as the expansion of the existing onshore Bonny River Terminal.

 On the compression platform, the gas is pressurised to return to the outlying platforms and into the wells, where it increases the pressure in the wells to boost oil production, saving the gas for future use.